Guest post by Chris Garrett

 Please share your thoughts in the comments …

-Chris Garrett is a professional blogger and new media consultant who for nearly 20 years has written about everything from Microsoft Excel through to Travel, but this is the first time he has written about accessibility!If you enjoyed this post, consider buying me a cafe mocha.
+Chris Garrett is a professional blogger and new media consultant who for nearly 20 years has written about everything from Microsoft Excel through to Travel, but this is the first time he has written about accessibility!If you enjoyed this post, consider buying me a chai tea latte.
 Thanks kindly.